spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/advanced-usage/sending-delayed-responses.md

 }
 ```

-Noticed that we're dispatching a job right before sending a response.
+Notice that we're dispatching a job right before sending a response.
 Behind the scenes Laravel will queue that job (make sure you've set up a queue driver other than `sync`).

 This is how that `SlowApiJob` would look like.